-In general, first year students will have between 2 and 5 years of working with sound from many disciplines.
+In general, first year students will have between 1 and 4 years of working with sound from many disciplines.
 As such, neither the Major nor the Minor in Electroacoustic Studies is an introductory sound program.
-These fundamental skills should be acquired before applying.
+These fundamental skills should be acquired before applying, for example by taking the course, EAST 203.